oitoye/oitoye/README.md

 - 👋 Hi, I’m Joel oitoye
-- 🌱 I’m currently learning ...job hunting as well
+- 🌱
-- 👀 I’m interested in ...java ,spring and mysql
+- 👀 I’m interested in ...java,python and mysql
-- 💞️ I’m looking to collaborate on ...java projects
+- 💞️ I’m looking to collaborate on ...java and python projects
 - 📫 How to reach me ...joeloitoye@gmail.com

 <!---